 Invasive plants in Wyoming

-Invasive plants are a major problem, posing major threats to native wildlife and ecosystems.
-But knowledge is power, and the first step toward eradicating noxious weeds is educating yourself and others.
+Invasive plants are a significant problem, posing major threats to native wildlife and ecosystems.
+But knowledge is power, and educating yourself and others is the first step toward eradicating noxious weeds.
 Learn about invasive plants in your state, identify any in your garden, and finally, take action to remove and replace invasive species with native plants.

-9 Worst Invasive Plants In Louisiana (And 18 Natives To Plant Instead)
+9 Invasive Plants In Nebraska Gardens (And 18 Natives To Plant Instead)